bdelbosc/b10bpoc/README.md

          ./start_gatling.sh

-2. Run the benchmark from the Gatling host, note that Nuxeo is expected to be up and running
+2. Log into the gatling host and run the bench, note that Nuxeo is expected to be up and running

          ./run_bench.sh